 Carrels within the library are available to law students.
-The library maintains a Carrel Directory at the desk in the Administrative Office Suite (room #102.)
+The library maintains a Carrel Directory in the College of Law front office.
 Beginning the first day of Fall Term, all 2Ls and 3Ls will be able to come and select a carrel if they do not already have one assigned to them.
 There will be “Available” signs posted on every carrel that is empty.
 We maintain a “first come, first serve” policy; therefore, if you would like a carrel in a certain location, please come early.
-When you have selected a carrel, fill out the information on the “Available” sign (name and graduation year) and bring the carrel slip to Rebecca Loughridge in the Library Administration Suite.
+When you have selected a carrel, fill out the information on the “Available” sign (name and graduation year) and bring the carrel slip to Katherine Bushman in the College of Law front office.
 She will then assign that carrel to you.
-(If Rebecca is not present, please bring your carrel slip to the Circulation Desk.)
 All library carrels have lights and electrical outlets.
 Carrels are not to be moved to another location.
 In addition, refrigerators, microwaves, and other such appliances are not allowed.
 Switching carrels is permissible, as long as you inform us of the switch so that we may adjust our records.

 The carrel is yours until the first full week of August after your law school graduation.
 You may use your carrel for June and July to study for the bar exam.
 Beginning that first full week of August after your graduation, you must clean out your carrel and remove the lock.
 Locks remaining after that week will be cut off and any items left behind will be taken temporarily to the Lost & Found.

 1Ls are assigned lockers but may exchange their locker for a carrel provided there are carrels remaining.
 1Ls must wait two weeks into the fall semester to perform this exchange; any attempts to get a carrel before this time will be rejected.